PranavPuranik/Air-BNB-Analysis/README.md

 <!-- Installations -->
 ## Installations

 For this project, I used the python 3.8 in Jupiter notebook for analysing data available in Anaconda Navigator.
+Python libraries required include pandas and numpy.

 <!-- Dataset -->
 ## Dataset